 - Maternal diabetes during pregnancy (gestational diabetes) may increase the risk of diabetes in children.

-Although children of any age can be affected by diabetes type 2, teens are most affected by it.
+Although children of any age can be affected by diabetes type 2, teens are mostly affected by it.
+Type2 diabetes mellitus rarely manifests before puberty.
 Adolescent girls have a higher risk of diabetes than boys (3).

 Symptoms And Signs Of Type 2 Diabetes In Children